Applying Maslow's Hierarchy to a School

 Level 4: Esteem needs

-Our need to be recognised as special and valuable by our group.
-Positive self-image and respect and recognition issues such as job titles, nice work spaces, and prestigious job assignments.
+Esteem is the need to be recognised as valuable by the group.
+At work it shows up through job titles, good work spaces, and prestigious assignments.

 Esteem is the need to be respected and recognised.
 A teacher whose work goes unnoticed, who has no advancement path, who feels generic in a group of many, is operating in esteem mode.